Lenders-Cooperative/django-twilio-2fa/README.md

 ### Changelog

+* 0.30 - added more messages for user displays; updated view-based templates to use messages; added `display` key to API-based responses
 * 0.29 - downgraded requirements for inclusivity
 * 0.28 - added better customization of user messaging
 * 0.27 - allow sending verifications to different values; set default status code for errors to 400